April 3, 2026

 We Won't Leave You Hanging: SNAP and Healthcare Alternatives

 Government programs are a great way to take advantage of affordable groceries, healthcare, and even phone service.
-Unfortunately, that also means that they are prone to strict eligibility requirements, budget cuts, or even worse, full government shutdowns.
-Such is the case as of November 1, 2025, when SNAP funds will officially run out and not be refilled, while Open Enrollment will force many Americans to face higher health insurance premiums if Congress does not agree to extend expiring enhancements to premium tax credits under the Affordable Care Act, also known as Obamacare.
+Unfortunately, that also means that they are subject to strict eligibility requirements, budget cuts, or even worse, full government shutdowns.

-Now, TextNow doesn’t offer grocery discounts or benefits, but it firmly believes that access to basics – like phone service – should be available to everyone, regardless of budget, which is why we never leave anyone hanging, even when they can’t pay.
-So on that same note, we hope that this list of alternative resources we gathered can keep you fed and taken care of until your benefits are reinstated.
+Now, TextNow doesn’t offer grocery discounts or benefits, but it firmly believes that access to basics — like phone service — should be available to everyone, regardless of budget, which is why we never leave anyone hanging, even when they can’t pay.
+So on that same note, we hope that this list of alternative resources we gathered can keep you meet your needs.

 How to get groceries without SNAP